-As part of obtaining your SBA 7a loan you may have pledged your personal residence as collateral.
-This seemed to be an afterthought to obtain your SBA loan.
-However, once the business defaulted on the SBA loan, the SBA lien has become a huge headache.
+As part of obtaining your SBA 7a loan, you may have pledged your residence as collateral.
+This was an afterthought for obtaining your SBA loan.
+However, once the business defaulted on the SBA loan, the SBA lien became a huge headache.

 https://youtu.be/VOTYIUqNoHA